 “The people of rural Mali have a culture that is rich in tradition and history, and it is delightful that people all over Utah will be able to enjoy this photo essay,” said Samake.
 “Many Utahns already have a positive connection with Malians by helping us explore and record our ancestry, build schools and better educate our children.”
-For five years, SMGF, a non-profit research organization, has been collecting DNA and family history information from Malians in the process of creating the world’s largest repository of correlated genetic genealogical information.
+For five years a Utah non-profit research organization collected DNA samples and family history information from Malians in the process of creating a large global repository of correlated genetic genealogical information.

+Mali has a population of 15 million and is one of the world’s poorest countries, ranking 169 of 185 in measures of wealth according to the World Bank.
 Today’s Republic of Mali includes the legendary Saharan Desert city of Timbuktu, a name once used as shorthand for remoteness in Western civilization.
 Timbuktu was a crossroads for ancient commercial routes and is believed to have established one of the world’s first universities in the 14th century.
-Mali has a population of 15 million and is one of the world’s poorest countries, ranking 174 of 175 in measures of wealth.

 - Press release for your school or institution to distribute